-First the defense took some hits.
-Now the offense has joined in.
 Russell Wilson has a hamstring injury but says he’s “ready to go.”
 Meanwhile, Ethan Pocic is out, with J.R.
 Sweezy moving to left guard as D.J.
 Fluker returns at right guard.
 Justin Britt (shoulder) is expected to miss more than just one game, meaning Joey Hunt will start at center.
 It also sounds like Doug Baldwin will be out several more weeks.

 On defense, Bobby Wagner said he will start vs. the Cowboys after doing the “grown-up” thing and sitting out Week 2 (he watched the game with Cliff Avril and Kam Chancellor).
 Mychal Kendricks could be available as his suspension appeal continues to be reviewed by the NFL — but he is questionable with an ankle injury.

 Robert De Niro’s “Meet the Parents” character would be disappointed.
 Pete Carroll, Brian Schottenheimer and Russell Wilson would not make Jack Burns’ “circle of trust.”